halpetr/todo-app/README.md

 Unzip.

-Open the directory in a CLI.
+Open the directory in a terminal.

+Type: npm install to install needed dependencies.

-Type: **npm run server** | to start the json-server
+Type: **npm run server** to start the json-server

-Open another CLI instance in the same directory.
+Open another terminal in the same directory.

 Type: **npm start**